UAD Promo

 • If the pedal is not already in Live | Preset mode when you enable 4-cable mode, a confirmation appears, and the pedal automatically switches switches to Live | Preset mode after you confirm.

-• When you’re playing through a real guitar amplifier and speaker cabinet, you might want to disable the pedal’s speaker cabinet emulation by pressing the pedal's Speaker switch until its LED is unlit.
+• When you’re playing through a real guitar amplifier and speaker cabinet, you might want to disable the pedal’s speaker cabinet emulation by pressing the pedal's Speaker switch until the LED is unlit.

 • You may need to adjust the UAFX pedal’s Output knob lower than you normally would, because the effects loop return on your amp is unattenuated.